Sample Resume Objectives

 There is a lot of conflicting information about what the objective statement should be, whether you should include one at all, etc. So, I have compiled this list of quotes from various career placement and resume sites.

-It may be interesting to note that what reference says makes a good profile is what reference says the Summary of Qualifications should be.
 In my opinion, using the Objective and Summary of Qualifications sections is better than just a "Profile" section because the reader doesn't necessarily know what to expect when they see an ambiguous heading like "Profile".
 "Objective" and "Summary of Qualifications" is clearer, and clarity is extremely important for resumes.